fcastro25/GravMagSuite/README.md

 Grav Mag Suite may be installed by copying the content of the compressed file [Grav Mag Suite.rar] into a directory of your choice.

+<p style='color:red'>IMPORTANT!</p>
+<p style='color:red'>To work properly, Grav Mag Suite must be executed using the following version of MATLAB -> (version 9.4.0.813654 R2018a).
+Older or newer MATLAB versions must trigger some issues and bugs. </p>

 ## BUG REPORT

 In order to maintain the program more stable your feedback is very important.
 Then, if you have any problem please report your bug sending me an E-mail at [fcastrogeof@gmail.com].